Marazia/Tati/markdowntraining.md

 A nested list (Subtopics of the listed subjects) is made with an indentation before inserting "-" in your subtopic.

--Watermelons
+- Watermelons
-  -Are watery
+  - Are watery
--Apples
+- Apples
-  -Are acidic
+  - Are acidic
--Bananas
+- Bananas
-  -Not my favorites
+  - Not my favorites

 ### *Ordered (numbered) lists*

 Each of your listed subjects has to be preceded by a "1." later it will be converted automatically to a ordered numeration.

-1.Watermelons
-  1.cute
-1.Apples
+1. Watermelons
+  1. cute
+1. Apples
-  1.not the brand
+  1. not the brand
-1.Bananas
+1. Bananas
-  1.should not be in the list
+  1. should not be in the list

-## **Inserting tables**
+## **Blockquotes**

+In markdown we use e-mail style > characters to generate a blockquote, similar as in listing, inserting a > character below a blockquote will nest another into that blockquote.

+ >This is how a blockquote looks like
+    >This is how a nested blockquote looks like
+ >This is a second longer blockquote or the same blockquote as before, I think I'm writing the same word for tooo loooong, I have a chemistry test today